PSA Airlines: Jetstream International Airlines

 In December 1983, the airline was renamed to Jetstream International Airlines (JIA) after it took delivery of its first two Jetstream aircraft.
 The next year, the company relocated its maintenance department and corporate headquarters from Latrobe to Erie.

 Jetstream established a network of routes between Erie and Chicago, Cleveland, Detroit, Harrisburg, Newark, Philadelphia, Pittsburgh, and Washington, D.C.
 In addition, Jetstream provided service between Youngstown, Ohio, and both airports in Detroit.

 The airline struggled financially, but on September 26, 1985, it secured a deal with Piedmont Airlines to operate flights under the Piedmont Commuter brand connecting Erie with Piedmont's Baltimore and Dayton hubs and Youngstown with Baltimore.

 Still suffering financially, the next year Piedmont offered to buy Jetstream in a deal that closed on August 1, 1986.
 Piedmont immediately pivoted Jetstream's business model, making it a Piedmont Commuter feeder for their Dayton hub on September 15, 1986.
 In 1987, Jetstream once again moved its corporate headquarters, this time to its new base of operations in Dayton.

 Parent company Piedmont Airlines was purchased by USAir in November 1987 and was fully merged into the airline on August 5, 1989.
 After the merger, Jetstream International Airlines started to operate under the USAir Express brand.

 PSA Airlines

 In the early 1990s, the airline began to replace its namesake Jetstream aircraft, first with leased Embraer EMB 120 aircraft, and later with the purchase of Dornier 328 aircraft.
-Reflecting that change, USAir announced in November 1995, that it would rename Jetstream International Airlines "PSA Airlines" and move the headquarters to Vandalia, Ohio.
+Reflecting that change, USAir announced in November 1995, that it would rename Jetstream International Airlines "PSA Airlines".
 The name change allowed USAir to protect the brand Pacific Southwest Airlines (commonly known as just PSA), which USAir had purchased at about the same time that it purchased Piedmont.
 USAir had already assigned the name Piedmont Airlines to Henson Airlines in 1993.
 By March 1996, the last Jetstream aircraft was replaced and PSA's stable of 25 Dornier 328 aircraft was the largest Dornier fleet in the world.